 9. The S1 Proteins can persist in CD16+ Monocytes up to 15 Months Post-Infection and vaccination to induce chronic inflammation.
 This explains the symptoms of the Long COVID Syndrome.
 [19]

-10. Amyloids are fibrillar proteins.
-They are most commonly associated with neurodegenerative diseases like dementia.
-However, they can also form in the heart and lungs and make them rigid and form blood clots resistant to dissolution.
+However, they can also form in the heart and lungs, making them rigid and forming blood clots resistant to dissolution.
 [21] The SARS-CoV-2 spike protein can form amyloids seen in lung, blood, and nervous system disorders

 11. The S1 protein contains heparin-binding sites that attract amyloids to initiate amyloid protein aggregation.
 Amyloid formation leads to neurodegeneration like Parkinson’s Disease, Alzheimer’s’ disease, and Frontal lobe dementia.
 [22]